grapa-dev/grapa/docs/TESTING.md

 - Edge cases are covered: delimiter at start/end, empty input, delimiter not present, delimiter as part of the pattern.
 - No need to duplicate every test for every delimiter; instead, ensure that for each major feature, at least one test uses a custom delimiter and passes.

-### Test Suite Rationalization
+### Test Suite Rationalization (2025)

+As of 2025, the test suite has been rationalized to reduce redundancy and improve clarity:
-- Redundant test files that only differ by delimiter have been removed or merged.
+- Overlapping and redundant test files have been merged.
-- Tests are now grouped by feature, with custom delimiter coverage included in each group as appropriate.
+- The following files were merged or removed:
+  - test_context_merging_simple.grc and test_context_separator_corner_cases.grc → test_context_merging.grc
+  - test_edge_case_overlapping_matches.grc → test_grep_edge_cases.grc
+  - test_option_combinations_advanced.grc, test_option_combinations_higher_order.grc, test_basic_option_combinations.grc → test_option_combinations_matrix.grc
+  - test_o_option_critical_gaps.grc → test_o_option_edge_cases.grc
-- The test matrix and documentation have been updated to reflect this streamlined structure.
+- The test matrix and directory structure below reflect these changes.
+- This rationalization ensures all unique scenarios are preserved, while making the suite easier to maintain and extend.

 ### Test Matrix (Current)
 - Each major feature and option combination is tested with the default delimiter and, where relevant, with a custom delimiter.